phaserjs/phaser/README.md

 * Physics - Bounce accelerator (use the keyboard) by Patrick OReilly.
 * Physics - Bounce knock (use the keyboard) by Patrick OReilly.
 * Physics - Snake (use the keyboard to control the snake like creature) by Patrick OReilly and Richard Davey.
+* Added touch joystick example showing how to use the clay.io virtual game controller (thanks gabehollombe)
+* Games - Matching Pairs by Patrick OReilly.

 Updates: